The Currie Cultural Village

 John Grimaldi is a professional juggler and clown of Scottish-Irish heritage.
 A South Carolina native, John has been a performing artist in the NYC Metro area for several decades.
 Over the past few years he has developed a unique act which combines Gaelic and Scots song, juggling, poetry, dance, zaniness and audience participation into a new exciting brew of theatrical excitement!
 He has performed with the NY Celtic Dancers, an innovative group with new ideas on traditional Scottish dance.
 With his partner, Bonnie Heather Greene, he has developed dance pieces that are unique combinations of Gaelic song (puirt-a-beul) with Scottish hardshoe dance.
 Besides his Scottish themed work, he is Artistic Director of the NY Lyric Circus and has performed at the Metropolitan Opera for the past 20 years as juggler, clown, stiltwalker and actor.

-Gaelic was the language of much of Scotland in ancient days, and is still heard in the Highlands and Islands today as a living language.
+Gaelic Language Gaelic was the language of much of Scotland in ancient days, and is still heard in the Highlands and Islands today as a living language.
 Many Highland Scottish settlers to the Carolinas spoke this language and it was the language of the home and many Presbyterian churches until well into the 19th century.
 The last remnants of the language could still be heard occasionally in the early 20th century here in the Carolinas.
-Come to the Gaelic tent to learn more about the language, learn to speak a few words and phrases, sing a song in Gaelic, or even try your hand at the old Gaelic tradition of “waulking the cloth” among other things.
+Come to the Currie Cultural Tent to learn more about the language, learn to speak a few words and phrases, sing a song in Gaelic, or even try your hand at the old Gaelic tradition of “waulking the cloth” among other things.

 William (Liam) Cassidy has been involved in the Gaelic studies community since becoming interested in Gaelic during his college years.
 He has been a driving force within An Comunn Gaidhealach America (The Gaelic Society of America) for several decades, organizing learning groups and Gaelic language competitions (Mods) throughout the USA.
 He is fluent in both Scottish and Irish Gaelic as well as Manx (Isle of Man Gaelic), and is a regular commentator on USA news for the BBC Scotland’s Gaelic Radio – Radio Nan Gaidheal.